Freely adding one layer of quantifiers to a Boolean doctrine: Introduction

 The interest of this equivalence lies in the fact that, while the first condition concerns formulas with quantifier alternation depth $\leq 1$ and thus can be written in $\P_1^\EA$, the second condition only concerns quantifier-free formulas, and thus can be written in $\P$.
 Thanks to some basic properties of Boolean algebras, we then deduce how to characterize when any Boolean combination of universal sentences entails any other Boolean combination of universal sentences modulo $\mathcal{T}$ (\cref{t:description-P1-forall-exists} and \cref{c:super-description-congruence-P-forall}).

-To achieve these results, which are in \cref{s:one-step-construction}, we need a detour about models (\cref{sec:completenes-first-layer}).
+To achieve these results, which are in \cref{s:Herbrand}, we need a detour about models (\cref{sec:completenes-first-layer}).
 This detour, of its own interest, contains the technical core of the paper.
-Its main result, whose proof is inspired by Henkin's proof of the completeness theorem for first-order logic, is the following: given a Boolean doctrine $\P$, we characterize the classes $\mathcal{A}$ of formulas in $\P$ for which there is a propositional model of $\P$ such that $\mathcal{A}$ is precisely the class of formulas whose universal closure is valid in the model (\cref{t:characterization-ultrafilters}).
+Its main result (\cref{t:characterization-ultrafilters}), when instantiated to the syntactic setting, amounts to the following: given a universal theory $\T$, we characterize the classes $\mathcal{A}$ of quantifier-free formulas for which $\T$ has a model $M$ such that $\mathcal{A}$ is precisely the class of formulas whose universal closure is valid in $M$.
+The proof is inspired by Henkin's proof of the completeness theorem for first-order logic.

+Then, in \cref{s:fibers-free,s:qa-free}, we turn the doctrinal version of Herbrand's theorem into the construction via generators and relations of a Boolean doctrine $\Free^\P_1$ (later proved to be isomorphic to $\P_1^\EA$).
+Without relying on Herbrand's theorem, we prove that the embedding $\P \hookrightarrow \Free^\P_1$ satisfies a universal property that makes it the free QA-one-step Boolean doctrine\footnote{QA-one-step Boolean doctrines were introduced in \cite[Def.~3.11]{AbbadiniGuffanti}.} over $\P$ (\cref{s:univ-prop}).
+We conclude the paper by proving that, by Herbrand's theorem, $\P\hookrightarrow\P_1^\EA$ is isomorphic to $\P\hookrightarrow\Free_1^\P$ (\cref{t:section-6}); thus, $\P\hookrightarrow\P_1^\EA$ is the free QA-one step Boolean doctrine, and the definition of $\Free^\P_1$ provides a construction of $\P^\EA_1$ in terms of $\P$ via generators and relations.